Access | ||

 There are two main types of quizzes in Canvas: Classic Quizzes and New Quizzes.
 The steps are a little different for each, but both follow the same general workflow.

-- If you see “Requires Respondus LockDown browser” next to the quiz name, you will need to install LockDown Browser first.
+3. If you see “Requires Respondus LockDown browser” after the quiz name, you will need to install LockDown Browser first.
 This browser restricts printing, copying, and accessing other websites or applications during the quiz.

-- Click the title of the quiz you want to take.
+4. Click the quiz title that you want to take.

-- Type in an assessment code, if prompted.
-Your instructor will give this code to you ahead of time, if needed.
+5. Type in an assessment code, if prompted.
+Your instructor will give this code to you ahead of time, if it will be needed.

 Tips

-- Canvas will always call your assessment a “quiz”, whether instructors are giving you a quiz or exam.
+• Canvas will always call your assessment a “quiz”.
+But instructors may give you a quiz or exam to complete.

-- Avoid leaving a timed quiz midway through.
-The timer will continue running while you’re gone, and the quiz will auto-submit when time runs out.
+• Avoid leaving a timed quiz midway through.
+The timer will continue running while you’re gone, and the quiz will auto-submit when the time runs out.

-- If you get bumped out in the middle of a quiz, you can go back in.
+• If you get logged out in the middle of a quiz, you can go back in.
 Find your way to the question you were on by checking the question list in the sidebar.

 View your Canvas grades